 Every elementary science textbook we examined leaped from subject to subject in six-week chunks.
 It takes time for a child to develop interest in a new subject, to understand its boundaries and its purposes, and to see what new fields of exploration it opens up.
 If you use a standard science textbook, you'll move on to the next unit just as this is beginning to take place.

-Instead, we suggest you cover the basic sciences thoroughly, one year at a time, without jumping around from subject to subject.
-It makes a lot more sense.
-A classical education is, above, all, orderly.
+A better plan is to cover the basic sciences thoroughly, one year at a time, without jumping around from subject to subject.
+A classical education is, above all, orderly.

-Instead of using a single text, then, you'll be using encyclopedia-type works or "spines" as guides and supplementing them with a number of different science books designed to make science clear and interesting for children.
+Instead of using a single text, then, we suggest that you use encyclopediatype works or "spines" as guides and supplement them with a number of different science books designed to make science clear and interesting for children.
 To organize your study, you'll need four science notebooks (one for each subject), notebook paper, a three-hole punch, and art supplies-construction paper, colored pencils, stickers, glue.
 You'll be making notebook pages on the information you read and the observations you make.